Post

 Summary

 Thank you for your patience in reading and participating.
-This concludes the CI/CD series from 0 to 1; I hope it can genuinely assist you and your team in building a robust CI/CD workflow, enhancing efficiency and product stability.
-If you have any implementation questions, feel free to leave a comment for discussion.
+This series of articles on CI/CD from 0 to 1 comes to a close; I hope it can genuinely help you and your team build a robust CI/CD workflow, enhancing efficiency and product stability.
+If you have any implementation questions, feel free to leave a comment.
 These four articles took about 14+ days to write, if you found it helpful, please follow my Medium and share it with friends and colleagues.

 Thank you.